13 Awesome Stock Market Facts that will surprise you!| Updated: |

 The stock market is the best place to invest your money.
-But it is also a fascinating place with a long history.
+But the stock market is also a strange place with a long history.
 There are so many great facts surrounding the stock market.
-It is really interesting.
+It is fascinating.

 Without further ado, here are 13 awesome stock market facts!